withaspirit/Sample-CRUD-Backend/README.md

 ### Takeaways

-It would be fun to learn to make a CRUD application using more frontend technologies.
+In hindsight, the presenter could have returned Strings formatted for view instead of Items.
+Overall, I am satisfied with this project.
+It would be fun to do a similar one with more frontend technologies.